 “You were yelling and tossing as if something were after you,” Betty told her.
 Still no response.
 “Please come out of this, Abigail.”
 But Abigail would not.
 She was rigid as a board and silent, eyes still open.

-Betty rose from bed and dressed.
-She was hesitant to fetch her father, but knew she must.
-He was already at the heart praying.
-Tituba was fixing breakfast near him, trying to keep quiet the way she liked.
+Betty rose from the bed and dressed.
+She was hesitant to fetch her father but knew she must.
+He was already at the hearth praying.
+Tituba was fixing breakfast near him, trying to keep quiet the way he liked.

 “Father,” Betty started softly.
 He hated his prayers being interrupted.
 He stayed silent for a moment longer, hands clasped tightly together in front of him.
 “Father, it’s Abigail.”

 The Reverend sighed.
-This better not be some foolish game for you to interrupt my prayers.
+“This better not be some foolish game for you to interrupt my prayers.
 The Lord has no time for such things.”

 “This is no game, Father.
-Abigail, she stares but does not respond.
+Abigail… she stares but does not respond.
 Her body is stiff and still.
 She breathes, but it is as if she is not there.”
 Betty started to shiver, but not from the cold.

 The Reverend stood, his eyebrows coming together.
 “Let us see then.”
-He followed Betty to the girl’s bed, where Abigail had not moved.
+He followed Betty to the girls’ bed, where Abigail had not moved.

 “Abigail, what is this?”
 She did not respond.
 Her mind was wandering elsewhere, wondering how she could come back from such a sin, worried that death would follow her.
 Worried that Ann would tell their secret, find out her secret, that she would be shunned by the whole town for her misfortune.
-Or worse, hanged.
+Or worse: hanged.

 “Speak, girl.
 This is no game.”
 There was agitation and a slight anger in the Reverend’s voice.
 Abigail remained still and silent.
-The Reverend knelt next to her and put his hand to her clammy forehead.
+The Reverend knelt next to her and put his hand on her clammy forehead.
 Her skin was warm to the touch, as if fever ran through her body.

 “I fear our young Abigail may be ill.”

-“Yes, sir.”
-Betty said.
-“Shall I fetch the doctor.”
+“Yes, sir,” Betty said.
+“Shall I fetch the doctor?”

 “Let us pray,” he said and left the room.